aspnet/AzureSignalR-samples/samples/GitHubChat/README.md

 ## Deploy to Azure

-Deploy to Azure is same as before, just you need to set two new settings we just added:
+Deployment to Azure is the same as before, just you need to set two new settings we just added:

 ```
 az webapp config appsettings set --resource-group <resource_group_name> --name <app_name> \